Live Blog

 Reviewing Core Dumps with gdb

-You can use the gdb program to review a core dump.
+Now that we can store core-dumps you can use the gdb program to review a core dump.

 gdb <executable_name> <core_dump_file>

-Since we installed coredumpctl, you can simply run coredumpctl and it will do all the work.
+If you installed coredumpctl, you can simply run coredumpctl and it will do all the work.

 coredumpctl debug <PID>